tandao0909/hands-on-with-DS/Chapter 17/note.md

 The learning notebook shows us one example: I used the trained autoencoder to reduce the MNIST dataset to 30 dimension, then use t-SNE to reduce to 2D.

 So, autoencoders can be used for dimensionality reduction.
 Let's see how it deal with unsupervised pretraining.

+## Unsupervised Pretraining Using Stacked Autoencoders

+As we discussed in chapter 11, one way to tackling complex task with little training data is finding a pretrained network with similar task to yours and reuse the lower layers.
+Your network will take advantage of the feature detector and have a good performance, albeit having little training data.

+Similarly, if you don't have many labeled data at hand, but lots of unlabeled one, you can train an autoencoder on the unlabeled data and reuse its encoder.
+The idea is we can reuse the encoder's latent representation as a feature detector, so if we build a new neural network using these lower layers, we can achieve a high performance score, with little training data.

+When training the network, which reuses part of the autoencoder, if you really don't have much labeled training data, you should freeze the reused layers (at least the lower ones).

+There's nothing special about the implementation.
+You train the stacked autoencoder on all the data (including the unlabeled and labeled ones), reuse the encoder's layers, add a few more layers on top based on your tasks, and trained this model on the labeled training data.

+Having plenty of unlabeled data but little labeled data is common: a simple script can crawl millions of images from the internet, but having people manually labeled is time-consuming and expensive.
+You usually end up having millions of unlabeled data, but just thousands, or even just hundreds, of labeled data.